PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dictionary omits zero-rewrite unused-tensor pruning, so it cannot by itself prove the graph stable.
 Commit and push only; do not create, reopen, or update a pull request.

+## Very-late post-broadcast static-shape result characterization checkpoint

+The static-shape reconciliation immediately after `_very_late_broadcast_repair_stats` is currently unconditional and discards its result.
+It cannot safely be guarded by that broadcast counter alone: the preceding guarded layout-Transpose cleanup can prune unused tensors while reporting zero rewrites.

+The reconciler's default `reconciled_static_tensor_shapes` key counts only tensor shape writes.
+Its established opt-in `reconciled_static_shape_mutations` key also counts constant shape-parameter, operator-option, and direct tensor-metadata writes during the same fixed-point walk.
+Requesting it adds no ModelIR copy, fingerprint, or graph traversal.

+A strict expected-failure contract therefore keeps the call unconditional but requires `include_mutation_count=True` and retains the two-key result as `_very_late_broadcast_static_shape_stats`.
+It fixes the captured broadcast- repair predecessor and following `shared_late_tensor_count` boundary.
+The new target is observation-only and must not control a guard or add graph work.

+At implementation, replace only the raw call with that assignment and opt-in keyword.
+Do not change reconciler behavior, fixed-point order, preceding passes, unconditional execution, adjacent tensor count, result consumers, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- complete reconciler contract, layout-Transpose/broadcast owners, terminal occurrence, architecture, and pass-efficiency coverage:
+  `356 passed, 1 xfailed in 18.98s`
+- branch-changed broad suite plus the same reconciliation and owner coverage:
+  `1429 passed, 1 xfailed in 24.26s`

+The sole strict expected failure is the intentionally unimplemented very-late post-broadcast static-shape result retention contract above.
+Implement only the unconditional assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.